 Another form of treatment is called cognitive-behavioral therapy, which is geared towards changing your behavior and thinking process.
 Your therapist will assist you in developing appropriate coping skills to help you when you are feeling fearful.
 By utilizing these coping skills, rather than engage in the avoiding behavior of the object of your fear, you will learn that you can have control over your surroundings.
 This form of treatment has been found to be very effective.

 Another form of treatment is hypnotherapy, which is used in alternative medicine.
-Through hypnosis, you can retrain your brain to respond in a different way that does not respond to the phobias that you suffer from.
+Through hypnosis, you can retrain your brain to respond in a different way that does not respond to the phobias that you have.

 No one wants to live their lives in fear.
 If you have a debilitating phobia that affects your daily living, consider seeking the advice of a medical professional.
 Untreated anxiety and stress can lead to heart disease and high blood pressure.
 By taking control and conquering your fears, you will improve your overall health, both physical and mental.